List of alien races in Marvel Comics: Rajaks in other media

 The Rajaks appear in Agents of S.H.I.E.L.D.

 Recluses

-The Recluses are an alien race that sued the Watchers for the right of seclusion and privacy.
+The Recluses are an alien species who sued the Watchers for the right of seclusion and privacy.

 Recorders

 The Recorders are robots created by the Rigellians as scouts.
 Recorders are occasionally seen assisting various cosmic entities – for instance, one of them once lived at Uatu the Watcher's home on the Moon and observed the apparent death of Jean Grey as Phoenix.
-Another Recorder, RT-Z9, works for the Living Tribunal's Magistrati, more specifically She-Hulk.
-Recorder 451 helped Howard Stark and Maria Stark bring Arno Stark to life.
+Another Recorder, RT-Z9, works for the Living Tribunal's Magistrati.

 Recorders in other media

 Recorder 3B02, also referred to as "Cora," appears in Marvel's Wastelanders.

 Reptoids

-The Reptoids are a reptilian race with green scaled skin and a snake-like head and tail, they are 6 ft tall on average when standing erect.
-Their home planet is Tayp, second from the sun in the Kormuk star system in the Milky Way galaxy.
+The Reptoids are a reptilian species with green scaled skin and a snake-like head and tail, they are 6 ft tall on average when standing erect.
+Their home planet is Tayp, second from the sun in the Kormuk star system in the Milky Way.
 A Reptoid named Teju served as a minion of Korvac in the 30th Century.
-First seen in Thor Annual #6 (1977).